Support in Florida (2026)

 • Rehabilitative alimony.
 Intended to help a spouse acquire education, training, or work experience needed to become self-supporting.
 The requesting spouse must present a specific rehabilitative plan.
 This type can be modified if the plan is completed, is not being followed, or circumstances change.

 • Durational alimony.
-Awarded when permanent alimony is not available (which is now always the case for new filings) and the other forms are insufficient.
-Its duration is capped based on the length of the marriage.
+Awarded when the other forms are insufficient to meet the receiving spouse’s needs.
+Its duration is capped based on the length of the marriage as described above.

 When determining whether to award alimony and in what amount, the court evaluates factors listed in Florida Statutes Section 61.08, including: